Credential Stuffing – What is it & How to Protect Your Business

 Share This Post

-The number of cyber attacks and the variety of techniques used by hackers today are concerning.
-Even as organizations become more aware and take measures to protect their business, they are constantly facing an uphill battle.
+The number of cyber attacks and the variety of techniques used by hackers and cybercriminals today are concerning.
+Even as organizations become more aware and take measures to protect their business, they are constantly facing an uphill battle when it comes to illegitimate users trying to get unauthorized access to sensitive or personal data.

-As more hacks lead to data breaches, sensitive data on users’ credentials become available to hackers.
+As more hacks lead to data breaches, sensitive data on users’ credentials becomes available to hackers.
 This only makes matters worse for organizations, as such data become the basis for another method of cyber attack known as credential stuffing.
-As more user credentials become public through these breaches, attackers get access to more information that they can use to try and breach username and password combinations on other services.
+As more user login credentials become public through these breaches, attackers get access to more information that they can use to try and breach username and password combinations on other online accounts.

 What is Credential Stuffing?